-ACTION: Maintain a parks inventory assessment, tracking the condition of every amenity, park, and recreation facility to provide a geographical analysis
+ACTION: Maintain a parks inventory assessment to provide a city-wide analysis, tracking the condition of every amenity, park, and recreation facility

-The NRPA is a recognized authority for parks and recreational planning in the United States and provides an extensive list of amenities standards per capita for park systems.
-While these standards serve as a "baseline", Flint must respond to its demographic changes, available funding for installation and maintenance, and community planning to calibrate these recommendations to best fit the habits and desires of the community.
+The NRPA is a recognized authority for parks and recreation planning in the United States and provides an extensive list of amenities standards per capita for park systems.
+While these standards serve as a baseline, Flint must respond to its demographic changes, available funding for installation and maintenance, and community planning to calibrate these recommendations to best fit the needs and desires of the community.
 For example, even though Flint would need many more volleyball courts and ballfields to meet NRPA standards for our population, we saw through our dollar exercises that these amenities are not currently popular with Flint residents.

-Flint parks also need more than large amenity improvements to meet the needs of our residents.
+Flint parks also need a variety of amenity improvements to meet the needs of our residents.
 Items such as park signs, garbage cans, grills, picnic tables, and energy-efficient lighting, are also important investments to improve the usability of our parks.

-In 2010 and 2016 Flint conducted Park Inventory Assessments rating the condition of amenities and the grounds in all city parks.
-Digital photographs were also taken and this information was compiled in GIS layers to display the overall condition of individual parks the park system as a whole.
-A regularly scheduled inventory assessment provides up-to-date data that informs planning decisions regarding the status and needs of the park system.
+In 2010, 2016, and 2018 Flint conducted Park Inventory Assessments, rating the condition of amenities and the grounds in all City parks.
+Photographs were also taken and this information was compiled in GIS layers to display the overall condition of individual parks across the park system as a whole.
+A regularly scheduled inventory assessment provides up-to-date data that informs planning decisions regarding the needs of the park system.